 - layout your dashboard on a grid using Excel rows and columns

-- an included example shows the actual queries and techniques used
+- an example that shows the actual queries and techniques used

 In most of my free reports, I tend to focus on generic measures and techniques that would apply to a wide audience, but you are encouraged to customize the queries to suit your unique business needs.
 Use metrics that matter to your business.